 I almost made a drama if I couldn’t calm myself down before everything explodes.
 I am extremeeeely tiiiiired!

 My legs are so tired and they hurt so much.
-As a person who drives everyday and faces the crazy traffic in a daily basis, I couldn’t express my feeling in such a way but “AAAAAARGHKKKKK!!!!”
+As a person who drives to work everyday, facing the crazy traffic in a daily basis, I can’t express my feeling in such a way but “AAAAAARGHKKKKK!!!!”

 Then on the 3rd day I spent my day by lying on the bed, trying to forget the pain and watched a movie.
 Suddenly my mom came into my room and talked to me about the tool that she saw when she went to Mitra Netra.
 “It’s like a little telescope!
 I wanna know if I can have it!
 They say I can get it from the Low Vision Service Center of PERTUNI (the abbreviation for “Association of People with Low Vision).
 Can you find out where the Low Vision Service Center is?”